zcash/zips/drafts/bitcartel-payment-disclosure/draft.rst

 Valid field is true if all the following conditions hold:

+- the payment disclosure is correctly encoded and has a recognized version
 - txid is confirmed in the blockchain
 - jsindex is valid for the txid
 - outputindex is within range [0..1]
 - paymentaddress is a valid shielded address for the network we are on
 - value is within range [0..MAX_MONEY]
-- message is within constraints e.g. number of characters, allowed characters
+- message is within constraints (TODO: currently there are no constrainst defined, such as number of characters, allowed characters)
 - signature is valid for all of the above fields
 - commitment derived from the deciphered note matches the commitment in the blockchain